zeek/zeek/doc/scripting/index.rst

 first four should seem familiar if you have some scripting experience, while the remaining six are less common in other languages.
-It should come as no surprise that a scripting language for a Network Security Monitoring platform has a fairly robust set of network centric data types and taking note of them here may well save you a late night of reinventing the wheel.
+It should come as no surprise that a scripting language for a Network Security Monitoring platform has a fairly robust set of network-centric data types and taking note of them here may well save you a late night of reinventing the wheel.